RAHULBONEY/scholarweb/readme.txt

 GOI scholarships built using css,html and JavaScript

-Government of India Scholarships only considere
+Government of India Scholarships only considered